 - Attribute Construction: Attributes are constructed and included in the given set of attributes which help in further data mining.

 - Evaluation: This is a go or no-go decision phase in which the decision to move the model in the deployment should be taken.
-One has to identify patterns which are evaluated against the business objectives.
+One has to identify patterns that are evaluated against the business objectives.

 - Deployment: In this phase, you ship your data mining discoveries to everyday business operations.
 A final project report is created with lessons learned and key experiences during the project.